shaloo/desc/docs/source/docs/usecases.rst

 System Use Cases
 =================

-* Locations
+.. * Locations

-  - Obtain a list of current Puttshack locations from the information store
+..  - Obtain a list of current Puttshack locations from the :ref:`Cloud Database<ref_gsg_cloud_database>`.
-  - Update the information store when a new location needs to be registered via some trigger.
+..  - Update the cloud database when a new location needs to be registered via some trigger.

 * Bookings